SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 ): CustomerConnection!
 ```

-Query it like to following:
+Query it like the following:

 ```graphql
 {